 Standon Hall Wedding Venue

 Commissioned in 1910 by Sir Thomas Anderton Salt, the grade II listed hall was designed by influential Liverpool architect J. Francis Doyle as a private residence.
-In 1932, after purchasing the hall, Staffordshire County Council converted it into an orthopaedic hospital.
-In 1983, when the orthopaedic hospital closed, the hall was converted into a nursing home.
-Following the closure of the home in 2016 the hall fell into a state of disrepair.
+Staffordshire county council purchased the hall in 1926 and in 1932 converting the hall into an orthopaedic hospital to relieve pressure on existing services.
+The Orthopaedic hospital was finally closed in the early 1980’s following the opening of Stafford General Hospital and the hall was converted into a nursing home in 1983.
+Following the closure of the home in 2016 the hall began to fall into a state of disrepair.

 The hall was purchased by our client with the intention of restoring the hall back to residential use and providing the facility to host events and weddings.